markcarroll/makerspace/woodworking/_posts/2015-10-18-simple-end-table-in-a-weekend.md

 [![-](images/simple-end-table-in-a-weekend/End-Table-3-300x225.jpg)](images/simple-end-table-in-a-weekend/End-Table-3.png)

-Once you have chosen which pieces you want where, put some glue along one edge of each board and clamp them together. &nbsp;If you have a biscuit joiner you can put biscuits between them to keep them level. &nbsp;I did this for the top but not for the shelf, and honestly given the small size of the pieces, I don&#8217;t think they were necessary.
+Once you have chosen which pieces you want where, put some glue along one edge of each board and clamp them together. &nbsp;If you have a biscuit joiner you can put biscuits between them to keep them level. &nbsp;I did this for the top but not for the shelf, and honestly given the small size of the pieces, I don't think they were necessary.

 [![-](images/simple-end-table-in-a-weekend/End-Table-4-300x225.jpg)](images/simple-end-table-in-a-weekend/End-Table-4.png)

-Once the glue has dried, trim 1/4&#8243; off each of the edges of the larger piece to make the final size of **11&#8243; x 18&#8243;**.
+Once the glue has dried, trim 1/4&Prime; off each of the edges of the larger piece to make the final size of **11&Prime; x 18&Prime;**.
 This will ensure that the ends are clean.

-Do the same with the smaller piece but you will also need to trim the sides to get to the final dimension of <span style="white-space: nowrap;"><strong>8-1/2&#8243; x 15-1/2&#8243;</strong></span>
+Do the same with the smaller piece but you will also need to trim the sides to get to the final dimension of <span style="white-space: nowrap;"><strong>8-1/2&Prime; x 15-1/2&Prime;</strong></span>

 #### The frame: